What is a Traditional IRA?

-A traditional Individual Retirement Account (IRA) is an investment (stocks, bonds, mutual funds, cds, etc.) wherein your contributions serve to reduce your taxable income (deductible) for the year contributions are recorded.
+A traditional Individual Retirement Account (IRA) is an investment (stocks, bonds, mutual funds, CDs, etc.) wherein your contributions serve to reduce your taxable income (deductible) the year you record your contributions.

 The earnings from an IRA grow on a tax-deferred basis until you begin to take qualified distributions (after age 59-1/2).

 Contributions and earnings are added to your ordinary income at the time they are distributed (withdrawn) and are therefore fully taxable based on your tax bracket at the time of the withdrawals.

 Minimum distributions are required at age 70-1/2.
 Distributions taken prior to your qualifying age will incur taxes and a 10% early withdrawal penalty.

 A Roth IRA is an individual retirement account wherein your contributions do not serve to reduce your taxable income (non-deductible) in the year they are recorded.

 In other words, you will have already paid income taxes on your contributions based on your tax bracket at the time of each contribution.

 The earnings from a Roth IRA grow tax-free, so qualified distributions (withdrawals) are not taxed.

 The main advantage to a Roth IRA is that once you have kept a contribution for the "seasoning period" (5-years the last time I checked), you can withdraw the contribution without tax (you already paid the taxes) or penalties.